benlk/columbus-master-plans/_plans/zonein.md

     name:
 ---

-Through the [Zone In initiative](https://zone-in-columbus.hub.arcgis.com/), The City of Columbus plans to increase the allowable density of housing in much of Columbus, starting with mixed-use developments along major transit corridors by summer 2024.
-A second phase will cover the remaining 96% of the City.
+Through the [Zone In initiative](https://zone-in-columbus.hub.arcgis.com/), The City of Columbus plans to increase the allowable density of housing in much of Columbus.
+A first phase started with mixed-use developments along major transit corridors in summer 2024, and a follow-up along State Route 161.
+2025 will include citywide land-use planning, followed by commercial and industrial zones in 2026 and residential neighborhoods in 2027.

 This project includes, among other items: